South Bank, London

 Frosts are pleased to have been awarded a 2013 national BALI landscaping award for the Jubilee Gardens Project in the Grounds Maintenance under £50k cat.egory.

 On 25th October 2012 Her Majesty The Queen congratulated Frosts at the official opening of the Jubilee Gardens.

 Frosts Landscape Construction were delighted to have completed (on the 30th May 2012) the transformation of the Jubilee Gardens on the South Bank in time for the Queen’s Diamond Jubilee and the Olympic Games.
 The major restoration works were completed on budget and have dramatically changed the flat featureless space into a beautiful landscaped park (1.6 hectares), which will welcome the many day-trippers, foreign tourists, and local workers.
-The hard landscaping has won Frosts a 2012 BALI Award, to see the judges' comments and other awards click on link.
+The project was given a Considerate Constructor Award-Performance Beyond Compliance award in May 2012, and the hard landscaping won Frosts a 2012 BALI Award, to see the judges' comments and other awards click on link.

 The elegant granite edges provide extensive seating from which to view the colourful sculptured flowerbeds and the 69 new mature trees.
 Families can enjoy their picnics on the lush undulating lawns, while watching the children play on the impressive timber tangle, jungle area or spider’s web.

 No matter what the reason, whether taking a break from work or just visiting London, the stylish gardens provide a welcome place to rest and appreciate the views of the South Bank and across the Thames.